gcodeJS/Gcode.js/README.md

 # Gcode.js
 generate/simulate CNC 3d machine native G code. written in svelte framework, compiled to native javascript

+> outdated, I am planning to sopport it this summer, for now don't use it

 -----

 # examples: